 The main task of any candidate is to make their CVs and resumes stand out from the crowd.
 This does not mean using out of the norm fonts or font sizes, but a manner of concisely presenting oneself in words that describe a person accurately.
 Though one may take precedence over the other in certain employment fields, it is wise for candidates to have both ready from before.
-Writing a CV and resume is time consuming as potential employees need to carefully format the documents, some may even leave the daunting task to professional CV and Resume writers.
+Writing a CV and resume is time-consuming as potential employees need to format carefully the documents, some may even leave the daunting task to professional CV and Resume writers.
 Professionally written CVs and Resumes is a sensible investment on any job seeker’s part.
-Despite the distinct feature of both the documents, many including amateurs and professionals alike, still have difficulty distinguishing between the two.
+Despite the distinct feature of both the documents, many including amateurs, and professionals alike, still have difficulty distinguishing between the two.

 What is the Difference Between a CV and a Resume?